 TEAMWORK MAKES THE DREAM WORK

-TSF’s signature program, Dreamline, is an academic intervention program serving low-income, under-performing students in public high schools.
-Dreamline “coaches” partner with students in public schools located throughout Minneapolis and St. Paul to provide services on-site to students identified as most in need of intervention, whose teachers and administrators have identified as failing or near failing, and whose academic futures are in the greatest jeopardy.
+TSF’s signature program, Dreamline, is an academic intervention program serving low-income, under-performing students in public middle schools and high schools.
+Dreamline “coaches” partner with students in public schools located throughout Minneapolis, St. Paul, St. Cloud and Rochester to provide services on-site to students identified as most in need of intervention, whose teachers and administrators have identified as failing or near failing, and whose academic futures are in the greatest jeopardy.
 Dreamline’s goal is to partner with these students to increase their academic performance, improve school connectedness, and to develop leadership and relationship skills in order to become positive contributors to their school and community.

 ADDRESSING THE ACHIEVEMENT GAP